Deutsch Deutsch

 How To Get Started With Resource Tuner Console

 Resource Tuner Console is a command-line tool.
-It's a scriptable program runnable from the console, and is intended to be used from scripts.
-If you need a resource editor with GUI, you might want to use Resource Tuner GUI.
+It's a scriptable program runnable from the console, and is intended to be used from the batch (.bat) files.
+If you need a visual resource editor with GUI, Resource Tuner GUI is the right product for you.

 Resource Tuner Console (RTC) accepts input from a script file.
-It reads and executes scripts using the Windows Scripting Host engine.
-RTC uses VBScript as a general scripting language.
-RTC scripts have an .RTS (meaning Resource Tuner Script) extension.
+RTC scripts are plain text files and have an .RTS (meaning Resource Tuner Script) extension.
 Script files are usually edited in any ASCII text editor.

 Usage